 Ever wonder the demographics of who else is reading and commenting on Financial Samurai?
 I’ve always felt the community here is one of the most financially savvy on the web based on my interactions with so many of you.
-I just didn’t have a post to prove my belief until now!
+This post will thoroughly highlight the Financial Samurai reader demographics.

 Polls are a great way to anonymously figure out what other people are thinking and how other people are doing.
 Everything is relative when it comes to personal finance since we all live in one of the most prosperous countries in the world.